JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 ```

 Note that if the type annotation of the field is omitted,  the `Any` type is used by default, i.e., such a field can contain any value.
-Also, note that there is a convention in Julia that the first letters in custom type names are in uppercase.
+Also, note that there is a convention in Julia that the first letter of each word in custom type names is in uppercase.
 We can create a new instance of the above type by calling `Foo` as a function with input arguments representing fields of the `Foo` type.

 ```jldoctest structs
 julia> foo = Foo([1,2,3], 4)